stefanprodan/podinfo-deploy/README.md

 # flux2-kustomize-helm-example

-A GitOps workflow for multi-env deployments with Flux v2, Kustomize and Helm.
+A GitOps workflow example for multi-env deployments with Flux v2, Kustomize and Helm.

 For this example we assume a scenario with two clusters: staging and production.
 The end goal is to leverage Flux and Kustomize to manage both clusters while minimizing duplicated declarations.